 Prison labor had been pretty thoroughly gutted from the collapse of industry during the Panic, and going forward the continuous strengthening of trade unions eventually led in 1877 to a ban on contracting any federal prisoners for industrial production.
 This was circumvented by instituting a plan in which pay would be by the piece, rather than through a contract.

-In addition to other things, this shifted the labor structure such that the Warden would be in charge of not only securing contracts (for PIECES, not labor), while also minimizing just how much of an impact prison labor was having on free workers.
+In addition to other things, this shifted the labor structure such that the Warden would be in charge of not only securing contracts (again, for PIECES, not labor), while also minimizing just how much of an impact prison labor was having on free workers.

 An 1883 article in The New York Times explains that the cost of contracted prison labor was so cheap that many foundries had pretty much stopped making their own hollow ware.
 While a free foundry man would make about $22 per week, ($7.33/day), the same labor done by a prison foundry worker would cost 60 cents per day.
 There was no way to compete, and to further add to it, the sheer volume of prison produced goods had a large impact on setting prices.